Milton Weed Control Services

 Contact Milton's Department of Public Works for Weed Debris Disposal & Organic Waste Management

-Proper disposal of weed debris and organic waste is essential for environmental protection and regulatory compliance in Milton.
-The town offers seasonal yard waste collection from April–November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-Brush must be bundled in maximum 4-foot lengths and weigh no more than 50 pounds per bundle.
-The Transfer Station operates on a permit/sticker system, with posted hours and fee structures; only approved materials are accepted.
+Proper weed debris and organic waste management in Milton is essential for environmental protection and regulatory compliance.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags (no plastic) as mandated by the Massachusetts Department of Environmental Protection.
+Brush must be bundled in maximum 4-foot lengths and 50-pound bundles.
+The Transfer Station operates on a permit/sticker system, with posted hours and fees for accepted materials.
 Invasive plants like Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
-Herbicide-treated material requires special handling—coordinate with the Board of Health for guidance.
-Chemical containers must be triple-rinsed and disposed of at hazardous waste events, never in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.
-Milton Department of Public Works
+Herbicide-treated material requires special handling and Board of Health coordination.
+Chemical containers must be triple-rinsed and disposed of at hazardous waste events—never in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited and violates MS4 regulations.

 Phone: (617) 898-4900

-Website: Milton Department of Public Works
+Official Website: Milton Department of Public Works

 Understanding Common Weeds & IPM Strategies for Milton's Glacial Till & Rocky New England Terrain

-• Cultural controls: mow at 3-4 inches, use balanced fertilization (see UMass Soil and Plant Nutrient Testing Laboratory), core aeration, and overseeding with fine fescues.
+- Cultural controls: 3-4 inch mowing, balanced fertilization (see UMass Soil Testing Lab), core aeration, overseeding, and proper irrigation

 Massachusetts Department of Environmental Protection Requirements for Weed Control & Water Quality Protection